Skip to main content

 Update " Narawntapu Day 2 - posted 2/11/2015

 Re: The high intertidal range in the North of Tasmania (Baker's Beach) and in the Gulf of Carpentaria.
 Also at the Seaside Festival in Taroona, I had the opportunity to talk to Geoff, a marine scientist who added that the depth of the water also plays a role, thus here in the south where the ocean is deep, you do not get such a big tidal range.
 Geoff also showed me the biggest sea urchin - live, that I have ever seen dead or alive.
 It was almost the size of a basketball if you include its nasty spines and was a deep burgundy colour.
 Wish I had taken a picture, but was too astounded to think of it.
-Yes, I know that's rare - a bit like a member of this family being speechless.
+Yes, I know that's rare - a a member of this family being speechless.
 Don't handle them (sea urchins) yourself if you find a live one.
 The spines are smooth one way and have a serrated edge the other way that prevents them being pulled out.

 Another of Jemina's Photos -this beautiful specimen is a Heliocidaris Erythrogramma